FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 26th March 2021.md

 contrary to its Mission Statement which committed to making a positive contribution to

-businesses and communities where the Bank operated; and that the proposed action would--- 2
+businesses and communities where the Bank operated; and that the proposed action would
+---
+2

 further reduce the quality of service which was essential to meet its customers’ needs in